Page Contents

 The University of Toronto does not offer airport pick-up service.
 However, the university does have Airport Welcome Booths at Pearson International Airport.
 For more information about the Welcome Booths, visit the Centre for International Experience’s website.

-Travel Routes from Pearson Airport to New College
+Travel Routes from Pearson Airport

 There are a variety of methods for travelling from Pearson International Airport to New College (40 Willcocks Street):